BigPolarBear1/factorization/README.md

 The paper shows how this k variable changes.
 Hence you can calculate this modulo some finite field.
 All the math required to pull this off is in the paper.

+Update: Still have my freedom.
+Which means that the road to finish my work is now open.
+One final mad dash across the finish line now..  and if I succeed, I don't care anymore about the consequences.
+These have been the hardest years of my life.
+Lost it all in the pursuit of this.
+I have nothing left to lose now.
+All that is left now is factorization.